 Welcome to The Centre for Photographic Conservation in London, England.
-The Centre is situated in South East London and is close to many interesting and historic sites including the Horniman Museum, National Maritime Museum, Greenwich Royal Observatory, the Millennium Dome, the Thames Barrier and Crystal Palace, the final site of the Great Exhibition of 1851.
+The Centre is situated in South East London and is close to many interesting and historic sites including the Horniman Museum, National Maritime Museum, Greenwich Royal Observatory, the Millennium Dome, the Thames Barrier, Crystal Palace, the final site of the Great Exhibition of 1851 and the Olympic Park.

-We will endeavour to make our site as interesting, informative and attractive as possible, it is essentially, however, a means of keeping our past, present and future, friends, clients and students up-to-date with The Centre's services, activities and news.
+We will endeavour to make our site as interesting, informative and attractive as possible, it is essentially, however, a means of keeping our past, present and future, friends, clients, colleagues and students up-to-date with The Centre's services, training courses and activities.

 The Centre for Photographic Conservation was established by Ian L. Moor and Angela H. Moor